mhornstein/Cloudinary-Test/Part3/part3.md

 import { cartoonify } from "https://cdn.skypack.dev/@cloudinary/url-gen/actions/effect";
 ```

 Add a click listener to the **Cartoonify button**.
-When clicked, it applies the effect to the `CloudinaryImage` and re-render it using the `renderImage` function defined in the previous step:
+When clicked, it applies the effect to the `CloudinaryImage` and re-renders it using the `renderImage` function defined in the previous step:

 ```js
 document.getElementById("cartoon-btn").addEventListener("click", () => {